-1317 Ross Street Petaluma, CA 94954 USA
+1317 Ross Street Petaluma, CA 94954

 Hello from the Tone Farm...

-YOU, the smart player and all around intuitive human, have put your trust in us to be your amplifier company.
+You, smart player and all around intuitive human, have put your trust in us to be your amplifier company.
 This is something we do not take lightly.
-Our reward is that we've made a classic amplifier and by choosing this amplifier, you have become part of the MESA family...Welcome!
+Our reward is that we've designed and built another fine guitar amplifier that is destined to become a classic.
+By purchasing and choosing this unit to be a part of your musical voice, you have become part of the Mesa family...WELCOME!
 Our goal is to never let you down.
-Your reward is that you are now the owner of an archetypical guitar amp bred of fine all tube amp heritage...benefiting from the many patented pioneering MESA/Boogie circuits that led to the refinement of your new instrument.
+Your reward is that you are now the owner of a great amp, bred of fine all tube amp heritage...benefiting from the many pioneering and patented Mesa circuits that led to the refinement of your new instrument.
 Feel confident, as we do, this amp will inspire many hours of musical satisfaction and lasting enjoyment.
 It was built with you in mind, by players who know the value of a fine musical instrument and the commitment it takes to make great music.
 The same commitment to quality, value and support we make to you...our new friend.